Renal Diet Plan with Indian Food

 Sodium

-In salt sodium is found and its using for common seasoning.
-Kidney patients are restrained to consume high amount of sodium.
-By consuming high amount of salt salt can increase your thirst, blood pressure levels, and as a fact swelling in the legs, hands and face.
+In salt sodium is found and it’s used for common seasoning.
+Kidney patients are restrained to consume high amounts of sodium.
+By consuming high amounts of salt salt can increase your thirst, blood pressure levels, and as a fact swelling in the legs, hands and face.
 Consume very little amount of salt, that will help to manage blood pressure levels, muscle contraction and nerve function.

 choose fresh fruits and vegetables, and don’t consume packaged meats.